12 Best Online Learning Platforms for Business in 2025

 Key Features & Use Cases

-• Best For: Companies with an established LMS/LXP seeking to expand their content library for IT teams with a single, unified subscription.
-It's particularly strong for global organizations needing broad compliance training (e.g., regional data regulations) and professional skills coverage for their diverse IT workforce, across multiple languages and technical specializations.
+• Best For: Companies with an established LMS/LXP looking to grow their IT content library using one subscription.
+It is effective for global organizations that need compliance training, such as regional data regulations, and professional skills for a technical workforce across many languages and specialties.

-• Unique Offerings: The aggregated multi-publisher catalog is its core differentiator, offering IT teams access to a vast array of specialized technical training.
-The inclusion of Blinkist for microlearning and specialized compliance content from top providers (e.g., for ISO 27001 or SOC 2) offers unique value for busy IT professionals.
+• Unique Offerings: The multi-publisher catalog is the core differentiator.
+It gives IT teams access to a wide variety of specialized technical training.
+Including Blinkist for microlearning and compliance content from top providers (such as ISO 27001 or SOC 2) provides specific value for busy technical staff.

-• Implementation Tip: Leverage Go1's curation services to build playlists and learning paths aligned with your IT competency frameworks.
-For example, create a "Cloud Security Specialist Path" combining courses from different providers on AWS security, ethical hacking, and incident response.
-This ensures employees aren't overwhelmed by the vast library and can find relevant resources to effectively upskill and reskill for critical technical roles.
+• Implementation Tip: Use Go1's curation services to construct playlists and learning paths that match your IT competency frameworks.
+For instance, you could build a "Cloud Security Specialist Path" by mixing courses from different providers on AWS security, ethical hacking, and incident response.
+This prevents employees from feeling buried by the massive library.
+It helps them find the right resources to upskill and reskill for technical roles.

 Feature AnalysisAssessment

 Admin & ReportingGood.
-Reporting capabilities are robust, but their depth often depends on the integration with your primary LMS/LXP.
+Reporting capabilities are strong, but their depth often depends on how the platform connects with your primary LMS/LXP.

 User ExperienceGood.
-The experience is heavily influenced by the delivery platform (your LMS vs. Go1's interface), but discovery tools are effective.
+The experience is shaped by the delivery platform (your LMS vs. Go1's interface), but discovery tools are effective.

 Pricing ModelMixed.
 Pricing is not publicly available and requires a sales consultation, which may be a barrier for smaller businesses.